Junyi-99/hugo-theme-anubis2/README.md

 You are encouraged keeping other fields as defaults and fine-tune them when you have time! (see [Full Configuration Examples](https://github.com/Junyi-99/hugo-theme-anubis2/wiki/Configuration-Example))

+In the other way, you can check out the example site's [configuration file](exampleSiteMultilingual/hugo.toml)

 ## Run your site

-In order to see your site in action, run Hugo's built-in local server.
+In order to see your site, run Hugo's built-in local server.

 ```bash
 hugo server
 ```

-Now enter [`http://localhost:1313`](http://localhost:1313/) in the address bar of your browser.
+Now enter [`http://localhost:1313`](http://localhost:1313/) in the address bar of your browser to open your site.

-## Update to the latest version
+## Update Anubis2 to the latest version

 In your Hugo site folder, run this command: